 What is Bank Fraud?

 Bank fraud is a term applied to any criminal incident where someone targets an individual or a bank by stealing money.
-When the victim is an individual, the perpetrator typically uses the victim’s credentials such as bank numbers from a stolen/lost card or another source or through identity theft.
+Typically, the perpetrator uses an individual’s credentials such as bank numbers from a stolen/lost card or through identity theft.

 What is the Bank Fraud Investigation Process?